CognitiveScale/cortex-enterprise/README.md

 ## Monitor your deployment

-To monitor the logs, use the following Azure command for your Resource Group: `az container logs --follow -g <YourSubscription> -n provision`
+To monitor the logs, use the following Azure command for your Resource Group: `az container logs --follow -g <ResourceGroup> -n provision`

 ## Determine your Base Domain

-Your base domain is the DNS zone name.
+Your BASE DOMAIN is the DNS Zone.

 1. Go to your Azure portal.
 2. Navigate to your Resource Group from the left panel.